Are there areas (towns or counties) in Illinois where radon is more prevalent?

 - Areas of homes where there are constant or stronger winds, typically in new sub divisions and open land, may have a higher occurrence of radon entering the home from upper slabs.

 Our vast experience has shown us that suction points under adjacent slabs such as the garage are an integral part of a successful radon mitigation system.
 Our goal is to install every radon mitigation system following the ALARA (As Low As Reasonably Achievable) guidelines.
 This method of radon reduction will provide the greatest amount of risk reduction.
-The additional investment in reducing the risk of lung cancer has been proven.
+The additional investment has been proven to reduce the risk of lung cancer.

 Why would a home require two suction points in the basement floor instead of one?